cleardusk/3DDFA_V2/readme.md

 1. What is the training data?

     We use [300W-LP](https://drive.google.com/file/d/0B7OEHD3T4eCkVGs0TkhUWFN6N1k/view?usp=sharing) for training.
 You can refer to our [paper](https://guojianzhu.com/assets/pdfs/3162.pdf) for more details about the training.
 Since few images are closed-eyes in the training data 300W-LP, the landmarks of eyes are not accurate when closing.
 The eyes part of the webcam demo are also not good.

+2. Running on Windows.

+    You can refer to [this comment](https://github.com/cleardusk/3DDFA_V2/issues/12#issuecomment-697479173) for building NMS on Windows.

 ## Acknowledgement